cjlongoria/CS402_HW1/README.md

 <br>

 Check out the [python script](scripts/matrix.py).
-I continued this script to include a new multiplication method to satisy the requirements for Question 2 of this homework.
+I continued this script to include a new multiplication method to satisfy the requirements for Question 2 of this homework.

 <br>